wonsunahn/CS1622_Fall2025/projects/2/README.md

 DUE: October 30 (Thursday), 2025 Before Class

-Please accept Project 2 on **GitHub Classroom** using the following link: https://classroom.github.com/a/aK-KPdYL
+Please accept Project 2 on **GitHub Classroom** using the following link: TBD

 The GitHub Classroom repository works the same way as your Project 1 repository.